AnyHooks/AnyHooks/CODE.md

 > - Are both short (-l) and long (--local) options available?
 > - Are default values specified for optional parameters?
 > - Is early validation performed for parameter values?
 > - Does the --local parameter affect only the project-level settings?
+The --local parameter must be optional and it is the default scope.
 > - Does the --global parameter affect only the user-level settings?
+The --global parameter must be optional.
 > ?: [Insert Bash Script Code Here]"

 ```bash